yuanheTian/ChiMed/README.md

 ## The Statistics

-**Note**: according to our contract with 39ask, the ChiMed data is much larger than the one we used in the paper.
+**Note**: according to our contract with 39ask, the ChiMed data **is much larger than the one we used in the paper**.
 We recommend you to use the new data.

 | | Number |
 |-|-:|